psychemedia/storytelling-notes/knight-york-fish-ring.md

 " It is that they have come for ", says Fraech.

-TO DO

-" Let not this be a journey for strife a 1 , says Meadb.
+" Let not this be a journey for strife " `[It shall not be a habitation for begging contention this.
+Cr.]` , says Meadb.

 Meadb and Oilill play chess after that.
-Thereupon Fraech takes to playing chess with a man of bis people.
-They were beautiful 2 , the chess things: a board of white bronze, with four cars and elbows of gold; a candle of precious stone giving light to them; gold and silver the men that were upon the board.
+Thereupon Fraech takes to playing chess with a man of his people.
+They were beautiful `[It was a beauty of a chessboard.
+Cr.]` , the chess things: a board of white bronze, with four ears and elbows of gold; a candle of precious stone giving light to them; gold and silver the men that were upon the board.

 " Prepare ye food for the youths ", says Oilill.